crosshare-org/crosshare/crossword/README.md

 - Highlight/prioritize words that have working crosses
 - Fix up overlay width weirdness

+- Keep state in autofill showing invalid letters for each cell
+- Keep state in builder showing invalid letters for each cell by direction

 ## Available Scripts

 In the project directory, you can run: